prebid/prebid.github.io/dev-docs/modules/userId.md

 ### Registering your own first party cookie space

-In order for you to take advantage of the user id resolution in cookie-challenged environments like iOS, you need to sync your first party cookie universe with us.
+In order for you to take advantage of the user id resolution in cookie-challenged environments, you need to sync your first party cookie universe with us.
 For further information please reach out to peoplebased@liveintent.com.

 ### LiveIntent ID configuration